-The voluntary AB 3030 Santa Rosa Groundwater Management Plan (SRGMP) completed in 2013 estimates safe yield at 3,320 AFY.
+In 1975, the California Department of Water Resources (DWR) estimated the total groundwater storage capacity of the Santa Rosa Basin to be 94,000 AF.
+The voluntary AB 3030 Santa Rosa Groundwater Management Plan (SRGMP) completed in 2014 estimates safe yield at 3,320 AFY.
 The Arroyo Santa Rosa Basin Groundwater Sustainability Agency (ASRGSA, described in detail below) began work on a groundwater sustainability plan; an updated sustainable yield will be an outcome of the GSP, anticipated to be complete in 2022.

-Design pumping capacity of the District's wells in the Santa Rosa Basin is approximately 7,720 AFY, though practical constraints translate to significantly lower actual production.
-The presence of nitrates above acceptable drinking water regulations in some wells require that three of the wells at the Conejo Wellfield be blended with imported water at an average ratio of between 1:1 and 2:1 (imported:local) to improve its quality before being injected into the potable distribution system; the blend over the last five years has averaged just over 1:1.
-As described above, since 2019 the wells have been offline due to the presence of 1,2,3,---trichloropropane, a regulated contaminant as of 2018.
+The presence of nitrates above acceptable drinking water regulations require that Santa Rosa Basin groundwater be blended with imported water at an average ratio of between 1:1 and 2:1 (imported:local) to improve its quality before being injected into the potable distribution system; the blend over the last five years has averaged just over 1:1.
+As described above, since 2019 the wells have been offline due to the presence of 1,2,3,--trichloropropane, a regulated contaminant as of 2018.
 Once the GAC plant currently under design is complete, the Conejo Wellfield will return to service; it will still have to be blended to control for nitrates as GAC is not a nitrate treatment method.